-The Wave Hub offshore site is connected to the onshore substation by a live 33kV subsea power cable arrangement which is installed as follows:
+The Wave Hub offshore site is connected to the onshore substation by a live 33kV subsea power cable arrangement.

-The latest safety information relating to the subsea cable system can be found in the Notice to Mariners section and a outline cable system schematic is available for download below.
+The latest safety information relating to the subsea cable system can be found in the Notice to Mariners section and an outline cable system schematic is available for download below.

 The onshore substation houses 33kV and 11kV switchgear, a 11kV/33kV transformer and power factor correction equipment.
 This equipment connects the offshore technology to the grid and ensures delivery of power produced is always compliant with the relevant grid codes.